jsford/jsford.github.io/posts/0001-golomb-coding/golomb-coding.md

     /* Iterate over in_buf and count the run lengths. */ size_t runlength = 0;
     for(size_t i=0; i<in_len; ++i) {
-        /* Add a run when you get to the end of the input. */ if( i+1 == in_len ) {
+        /* Finish your run when you hit the end of the input. */ if( i+1 == in_len ) {
             rle__runbuffer_push(runbuf, runlength+1);
             runlength = 0;